 There is no need to show fault or negligence with workers’ compensation.
 If you were injured on the job and meet other requirements such as testing negative for drugs or alcohol, you will receive benefits that are paid by your employer.
 Employers generally have an insurance policy to cover these types of claims.
-The only area of potential disagreement may be the extent of the injuries and the amount of benefits that apply in each case.
+The only area of potential disagreement may be the extent of the injuries and the number of benefits that apply in each case.

 Current Medical Costs and Lost Income Claims

-For medical benefits, the bills must be reasonable and necessary, and usually a physician selected by the employer will provide the medical care.
+For medical benefits, the bills must be reasonable and necessary, and usually, a physician selected by the employer will provide the medical care.
 There can be some dispute on what is covered, and whether the care is adequate for the injuries.
 If shown to be necessary, you may be able to use your own physician.

 Income benefits will provide a portion of your weekly income while you are recovering from your injuries and cannot work.
-Each of these types of medical and income claims are for temporary costs due to the injury at the workplace, but there are also benefits available for lasting harm to the worker.
+Each of these types of medical and income claims is for temporary costs due to the injury at the workplace, but there are also benefits available for lasting harm to the worker.

 Lasting Impairment or Disability Claims

 In some cases, the impairment may be permanent, creating a lasting disability that affects the capacity for work and income prospects in the future.
 This is also covered by workers’ compensation benefits, including loss of income or retraining for a new job within the worker’s capacity.
-There are also death benefits for surviving family members, if a death occurs as a result of an on the job accident.
+There are also death benefits for surviving family members if a death occurs as a result of an on the job accident.

 Workers’ compensation is guaranteed for those injured on the job and who meet all requirements, but by accepting the benefits, the worker forgoes the right to sue their employer for those same injuries.
 This limits access to damage awards that may include pain and suffering.
-Although the benefits are guaranteed, there can be dispute over the amount being paid for medical bills, injury assessment and rating, as well as disability claims.
+Although the benefits are guaranteed, there can be disputes over the amount being paid for medical bills, injury assessment, and rating, as well as disability claims.